nautilus-cyberneering/chinese-ideographs/CONTRIBUTING.md

 ### Documentation styleguide

-Documentation should use MarkDown (.md) format.
+Documentation should use Markdown (.md) format.
 It must be written at least in English, but additional localized versions are also possible.

 ## Issues, Commits and Pull Requests